chewisinho/proof-builder/README.md

 ## Theorems

-Theorems apply their methods to objects that satisfy the conditions.
+A `Theorem` applies its method to objects that satisfy the conditions.

 ```
 Theorem: